aclark4life/dj-m/README.md

 > "A task runner for all seasons." —Alex

-`dj-click` is a task runner for Django projects.
-It is a wrapper around `click` that provides a simple way to define and run tasks for your Django MongoDB project.
+`dj-click` is a task runner for Django MongoDB development.
+It is a wrapper around `click` that provides a way to run tasks for Django MongoDB development.

 ## Requirements